 Why do people buy from LinuxCollections.com?

 There are many reasons - here are a few: Some people don't have high-speed internet connections.
-Some people don't have CD (or DVD) burners.
+Some people don't have CD or DVD burners.
 Some people want their shipment tracked.
 Some people like the convenience of getting these different distributions from one place.
-Some people value their time, want to review multiple distributions, and want these delivered directly to them.
+Some people value their time, want to review multiple distributions, and want these delivered directly to them, ready-to-go.
 Some need older distributions that are hard to find elsewhere.
 Some want source discs for running systems.
 Some want professionally duplicated discs.
 Some need quantities that preclude doing it themselves.
 Some want the scripts and configuration options on our USB collections - plug it in and run vs. downloading for days.
-Some don't want to learn/take the time to do the steps required for a bootable disc or USB.
+Some don't want to learn/take the time to do the steps required to create a bootable disc or USB.
 Some like our LinuxCollections.com Disc case!
 The list goes on ...

 Can I get a distro on a USB Flash Drive?

 Yes - newer distros that are single discs will have this as an option - you can select the disc, the LinuxCollections.com USB Flash Drive, or both USB Flash Drive and Disc.
 In general, for systems that can boot from USB, the USB Drive option will be faster.
 However, the USB Flash Drive media is more expensive.
 We also provide write-protected USBs that are "read-only" that give you the speed of USB, but the security of a read-only media.
 There can also be system configuration required - see Boot from USB reference information for more details.
 If you find a distro that doesn't include this option, please let us know - we can investigate and add this option if it is possible.